dialogic-godot/dialogic/addons/dialogic/Documentation/Content/Events/Custom Events/CreateCustomEvents.md

 For the rest of the data I just want to store a string to print.
 Create the default data as a dictionary in the `event_data` in the inspector.

 #### Style and Icon
-Now there is also already a stlyebox.
-You can edit it (mainly the bg color) to give it a unique style.
+Now there is also already a stylebox.
+You can edit it (mainly the background color) to give it a unique style.
 You can also select an icon for your event.
-The default Dialogic icon size and format is: 22x22 svg.
+The default Dialogic icon size and format is: 22x22 `svg`.
 You can find the icons used for the built-in events here: `res://addons/dialogic/Images/Event Icons/Main Icons`